The Marais in Paris: A Comprehensive Guide for Beginners

 5. Hôtel de Ville

-The Hôtel de Ville, the city hall of Paris, is a magnificent Renaissance-style building located in the Marais.
-Admire its stunning architecture and capture some memorable photos.
+The particular importance of the Hôtel de Ville is that it is the city hall of the French capital situated in the Marais and designed in the Renaissance style.
+The building has a great layout and it is perfect for taking great photos.
 Occasionally, the square in front of the Hôtel de Ville hosts various events and exhibitions.

 Exploring the Marais